 What Results Can You Expect for Olecranon Bursitis?

 Olecranon bursitis is successfully managed in the vast majority over a period of approximately six weeks.
-It is important to not stop your rehabilitation exercises as soon as you pain abates.
-Hydrocortisone injections may be helpful in the short-term to reduce the inflammatory response within the bursa.
+It is important not to stop your rehabilitation exercises as soon as your pain abates.
+Hydrocortisone injections may be helpful in the short term to reduce the inflammatory response within the bursa.

 Other Sources of Arm Pain